-2. what inspires or challenges you to take on new materials.
+What inspires or challenges you to take on new materials?

-3. tell us about your intrigue with Posca paint-based and Copic markers.
+Tell us about your interest in Posca paint-based and Copic markers.

-Vibrant, saturated colour is one of the staples of my work, which is what drew me to these contemporary mediums.
+Vibrant, saturated colour is one of the staples of my work, which is what drew me to these contemporary media.
 The opacity of Posca and Copic markers lends itself to the graphic way I like to work.
-The way both these mediums technically straddle the line between drawing and painting makes them an unexpected and irreverent choice in relation to more traditional fine art mediums, such as oil paints.
+The way both these media technically straddle the line between drawing and painting makes them an unexpected and irreverent choice in relation to more traditional fine art media, such as oil paints.

-6. how important is creation for you living in a city like CT with a thriving artistic market?
+How important is creation for you, living as you do in a city like Cape Town with a thriving art market?

 Sometimes creating can be intimidating in a place where there seems to be so much creative production around.
 However, it’s wonderful to see so many entrepreneurs coming out of a rising appreciation for arts and culture in Cape Town, and it’s great to be associated with this growing market.

-7. what materials have you picked up before that were a total fail?
+Any materials you have experimented with in the past that were a total fail?